NewStrangeWorlds/FastChem/_sources/sections/input_output.rst.txt

 Standard input and output files
 ===============================

-Besides optional other parameter files that are used within the ``C++`` stand-alone version or the Python version, ``FastChem`` requires two special input files, one for the element abundances and a second describing the mass action law constant parametrisations.
-Both are described in the following.
+In addition to optional parameter files used by the ``C++`` stand-alone version or the Python version, ``FastChem`` requires two special input files: one for the element abundances and a second describing the mass action law constant parametrisations.
+Both are described below.

 Element abundance file
 ~~~~~~~~~~~~~~~~~~~~~~